Pratt & Whitney Canada PT6: Development

-The PT-6 first flew on 30 May 1961, mounted as a third engine in the nose of a Beech 18 aircraft which had been converted by de Havilland at its Downsview facility in North York, Ontario.
+The PT6 first flew on 30 May 1961, mounted as a third engine in the nose of a Beech 18 aircraft which had been converted by de Havilland at its Downsview facility in North York, Ontario.
 Full-scale production started in 1963, with service entry the following year.
 The Beech 18 continued as a PT6 and propeller flying test-bed until it was replaced with a Beech King Air in 1980.
 The King Air test-engine or propeller replaced one of the standard ones.
 In 1974 the Beech 18 had been unable to fly fast enough and high enough to test the PT6A-50 for the de Havilland Canada Dash 7 so a Vickers Viscount was modified as a PT6 test-bed with a Dash-7 installation in the nose.

-The first production PT-6 model, the PT6A-6, was certificated in December 1963.
+The first production PT6 model, the PT6A-6, was certificated in December 1963.
 The first application was the Beech Queen Air, enticing the U.S. Army to buy a fleet of the U-21 Ute variant.
 This helped launch the King Air with Beechcraft selling about 7,000 by 2012.

 From 1963 to 2016 power-to-weight ratio was improved by 50%, brake specific fuel consumption by 20% and overall pressure ratio reached 14:1.

 Its development continues and while today its basic configuration is the same as in 1964, updates have included a cooled first-stage turbine vane, additional compressor and turbine stages and single-crystal turbine blades in the early 1990s.
 Its pressure ratio is 13:1 in the AgustaWestland AW609 tiltrotor, the highest that can be used without cooled turbine blades.

 In response to the General Electric GE93, in 2017 Pratt & Whitney Canada started testing core technology and systems for a proposed 2000 shp engine to replace the most powerful versions of the PT6.